top of page

 Saving the endangered Kordofan Giraffe in Northern Cameroon

-WWA UK seeks to raise £1,500 (approx. $2,000) for equipment to support research into and conservation of the Kordofan giraffe
+WWA UK raised £1,500 (approx. $2,000) for equipment to support research into and conservation of the Kordofan giraffe

 Giraffe populations are estimated to have declined by 30% in the last three and a half decades in Africa.
 Among northern giraffe populations, the Kordofan giraffe (Giraffa camelopardalis antiquorum) is particularly at risk, with an estimated global population of just 2,300 individuals.
 Over the past 35 years, this subspecies has suffered a dramatic decline of more than 80%, leading to its Critically Endangered status on the IUCN Red List in 2018.